joshuajano/SSHHMA/README.md

 Please check their [Project Page](https://smpl-x.is.tue.mpg.de/), [Paper](https://ps.is.mpg.de/uploads_file/attachment/attachment/497/SMPL-X.pdf), and [Code](https://github.com/vchoutas/smplify-x) for more details information.\
 **Note: If you use this application, means that you also agree with the third party's agreement that we use in this project**
 ## News
+**2022.02.16**
+Uploaded the `requirement.txt` file in case you want to install it manually.
+Please run `pip install -r requirement.txt` on your local environment.
 **2022.02.15**
 Upload conda environment to [Environment](https://binusianorg-my.sharepoint.com/personal/joshua_santoso_binus_ac_id/_layouts/15/guestaccess.aspx?share=EVTkaOHyCopDtNXIBohYymMBEKu5DmJ4dY8CZ5nUN3pdzQ&e=ZaYHmL) for undegraduate student\
 **2022.02.15**